 - Patients who have undergone prior solid organ or bone marrow transplant with the exception of patients with prior renal transplant for whom dialysis may be employed in the event of graft rejection

-- Patients with serious active infection within 4 weeks prior to randomization (e.g. requiring hospitalization and/or intravenous [IV] antibiotics), signs/symptoms of infection within 2 weeks prior to randomization, or currently receiving oral or IV antibiotics for the treatment of infection.
+- Patients with serious active infection within 4 weeks prior to enrollment (e.g. requiring hospitalization and/or intravenous [IV] antibiotics), signs/symptoms of infection within 2 weeks prior to enrollment, or currently receiving oral or IV antibiotics for the treatment of infection.
 Patients receiving prophylactic antibiotics are eligible

 - Patients with known chronic hepatitis B virus (HBV) infection must have an undetectable viral load on suppressive therapy if indicated.
 Patients with known chronic hepatitis C (HCV) infection must have been treated and cured.
 Patients who are currently on curative treatment are eligible if they have an undetectable HCV viral load